 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 666992.

-This tool allows to characterize and individual with a subtype and stage based on an Alzheimer’s disease-related brain atrophy model defined by means of Subtype and Stage Inference (SuStaIn) algorithm (see details below).
+This tool allows to characterize an individual with a subtype and stage based on an Alzheimer’s disease-related brain atrophy model (Archetti et al, 2021)defined by means of Subtype and Stage Inference (SuStaIn) algorithm (see details below).

 How to run the analysis: